SpiceBreeze Review August 2017

 Wow, I am impressed.
 I certainly wasn’t expecting to enjoy this subscription as much as I did/have.
 They really have done a wonderful job.
 The packaging is simple and professional.
 The inserts are informative and organized.
 The spices are quality and pre-portioned.
 I LOVE that everything fits nicely into an envelope, it makes it easy to store in the pantry.
 I could see myself getting a bin from the dollar store and keeping all my SpiceBreeze envelopes filed nicely inside.
 That way I can pull out the bin when I am ready to cook and everything will be stored inside nicely and neatly.
 I love that they included some additional recipe selections as I won’t be able to make all the recipes in this month’s package as 3 out of the 4 include meat.
 But……they did include one veggie recipe which makes me very happy.
 The only thing I could possibly say about SpiceBreeze is that I would love to see a veggie option for each set of spice, other than that I am beyond impressed.
 I think they did a lovely job.

-TRAVEL AROUND THE WORLD FOR DINNER Discover popular meals from around the world with minimal time and effort.
-Receive each month simple recipes for 2 or 4 selected entrées with […]
+TRAVEL AROUND THE WORLD FOR DINNER Cook popular meals from around the world with minimal time and effort.
+Each month receive simple recipes for selected entrées with delicious flavors from […]